-1. Fringe benefit 2.
-Salary 3.
-Overtime 4.
-Bonus 5.
-Commission paid on a monthly basis but often expressed over to an employee, especially a professional b) a sum, typically a set percentage commercial transaction. of the value involved, paid to an agent in a c) sum of money added to a person's wages as a reward for good performance d) time worked in addition to one's no ormal working hours e) an extra benefit supplementing a example a company car, private he an employee's money wage or salary, for alth care, etc. 6.2 Choose and complete the most suital ble expressions listed below: HHD is a medium-sized company, which of the company has to have regular performant nagers.
-Due to the economic situation on to lay staff 2 Some of the temporary 3 or replaced or on the staff and the staff are staff as a staf the local market, the company is forced e staff members will be thus put on dium term, HHD will consider 5. management of HHD aims at making of the current employees will be made 8.
-1 cycles 1. review/reviews/reviewer 5. laid/lying/laying 2. on/off/out 6. flat/flatten/flatter 3. contracting/contractual/contracts 7. leant/leaner/lean 4. freelancer/freelanced/freelancers 8. redundancy/redundancies/redundant 6.3 Match the job-related terms in English sh on the left with the corresponding Czech translation (letters) on the right: on the tert with the corresponding Czech 1 6
+1. Fringe benefit

+2. Salary

+3. Overtime

+4. Bonus

+5. Commission

+as an annual sum, made by an emplo paid on a monthly basis but often expressed oyer to an employee, especially a professional

+or white-collar worker

+b) a sum, typically a set percentage commercial transaction. of the value involved, paid to an agent in a

+c) sum of money added to a person's wages as a reward for good performance

+d) time worked in addition to one's no ormal working hours

+e) an extra benefit supplementing a example a company car, private he an employee's money wage or salary, for alth care, etc.

+6.2 Choose and complete the most suital ole expressions listed below:

+HHD is a medium-sized company, which deals with the recruitment of new employees.

+The company has to have regular performan - ·

+nagers.
+Due to the economic situation on

+to lay staff 2 Some of th

+temporary 3 or replaced or

+dium term, HHD will consider 5.

+management of HHD aims at making

+of the current employees will be made 8.

+1 7

+1. review/reviews/reviewer 5. laid/lying/laying

+2. on/off/out 6. flat/flatten/flatter

+3. contracting/contractual/contracts 7. leant/leaner/lean

+4. freelancer/freelanced/freelancers 8. redundancy/redundancies/redundant

+6.3 Match the job-related terms in English sh on the left with the corresponding Czech

+translation (letters) on the right: .
+3

+1 6